jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 it is not addressed explicitly because it is taken for granted.
 When discussed, more particular activities are indicated, where use of the modifier "spiritual" would be redundant.
 The translated Baha'i corpus has hundreds of written prayers;
-the entire untranslated corpus probably many more.
+the entire untranslated corpus probably thousands.
 A search for "meditation" in the Ocean search engine turns up over six hundred mentions, and "prayer" turns up over six thousand!
 Perhaps if the Baha'i Faith had been revealed in a more secular society, there